-Think of code hierarchy when structuring your content so that screen readers and keyboard-only users can access interactive elements in a logical and predictable order via tabbing.
-Create the tab flow hierarchy by using the source code to arrange the keyboard navigation.
+Think of code hierarchy when structuring your content.
+Be sure screen readers and keyboard-only users can access interactive elements in a logical and predictable order via tabbing.
 Begin with the header, followed by the main navigation, then page navigation (from left to right, top to bottom), and end with the footer.
-The objective is to give keyboard users an intentional experience that is comparable to the experience of mouse users.
+Keyboard users should encounter an intentional experience that is comparable to the experience of mouse users.

-Use native HTML elements as much as you can, and use them for their correct purpose.
+Use native HTML elements as much as you can.
 These elements have built-in accessibility benefits.
 They inform screen readers what they are and what they do, and standard interactive elements, such as a button, include keyboard functionality.
-Aside from making it accessible, this will also make it easier to develop and maintain, better on mobile, and good for search engine optimization.
+Aside from making a page accessible, native HTML is easier to develop and maintain, better on mobile, and improves search engine optimization.

 <abbr /> element with title attribute.